What Makes Me Excessively Sleepy During the Day?

 What is excessive daytime sleepiness?

-Excessive daytime sleepiness is a rest-related problem where you experience difficulty staying awake during the day.
+Excessive daytime sleepiness or Hypersomnia is a rest-related problem where you experience difficulty staying awake during the day.
 The desire to rest in the daytime is elevated, especially when you are sedentary and inactive when driving or reading a book.

-While most people experience the urge to rest when short on sleep, people with excessive daytime sleepiness feel drowsy almost every day for at least three months.
+While most people experience the urge to rest when short on sleep, people with excessive sleepiness feel drowsy almost every day for at least three months.
 They experience repeated bouts of sleep that can be dangerous as they increase the chances of accidents.

 How to differentiate between sleepiness and fatigue?